GabeScott/standard-works-vault/General Conference/1975 October - “Hear Ye Him!”.md

 You will be interested in our Sunday School attendance.
 Fifty-nine percent of all of our little children are in our Sunday Schools every Sunday, and of the teen-age group, every Sunday 60 percent of all LDS youth are actually present in their classes.

 In our Church we teach that “the glory of God is intelligence.”
-(See D&C 93:36.)
+(See [[D&C 93.36|D&C 93:36]].)
 We believe also that the glory of man is likewise intelligence.
 With this in mind, we are strong advocates of education.

 When Dr. Clark Kerr, chairman of the Carnegie Council on Policy Studies in Higher Education, addressed the commencement exercises of the University of Utah last year, he said this interesting thing:

 “Utah stands first in the nation in the total population ages 3 to 34 enrolled in school.

-“Utah stands first in the percentage of the total population enrolled in school at every age level except ages 16–17, where Minnesota ranks first. ...
+“Utah stands first in the percentage of the total population enrolled in school at every age level except ages 16–17, where Minnesota ranks first. …

-“Utah stands first in the average years of school completed for all of its citizens age 25 and older. ...
+“Utah stands first in the average years of school completed for all of its citizens age 25 and older. …

 “Utah stands first in expenditures on the operating programs of medical schools per $100,000 of personal income in the state.”